tmdt-buw/vc-slam/README.md

 ### semantic_models

-This folder contains the semantic model as rdf/xml files, describing concepts and relations in the model
+This folder contains the semantic models as rdf/xml files, describing concepts and relations in the model.
+All of these models were manually created, using PLASMA and serve as reference models.

 * XXXX.rdf: a detailed version of the model enriched with descriptions of concepts and relations
 * XXXX_flat.rdf: a minimal version of the model using only the rdf resources from the ontolgy